dotnet/corefxlab/docs/specs/alcproxies.md

 * How should the API deal with generic types when creating our different proxy classes?
 * Is there anything special that we need to do to deal with other language features, such as lambdas?
 * Do we have a way to deal with the user ALC being destroyed before the target ALC?
 How do we react to that problem?
+* Do we want to use strong or weak references for the proxies?
+Do we want to give options so users can use both?

 ## Extra Goals
 * Can we get out-of-process proxies to specify an ALC to be added to in the receiving process?